 Chenna’s dedicated effort finally paid off when he was able to crack CLAT 2012, securing a place at National Law University, Odisha (NLUO).
 He is an avid chess player.
-He and Avadhuta Vamshi Krishna represented their university in the chess tournament at INVICTA, the sports festival of West Bengal National University of Juridical Sciences.
+He and Avadhuta Vamshi Krishna represented their university in the chess tournament at Invicta, the sports festival of West Bengal National University of Juridical Sciences, Kolkata.
+He was semi-finalist in Invicta in 2015, and runner-up in 2016.
 Chenna and Vamshi were also semi-finalists in the chess tournament at Spiritus 2015, hosted by the National Law School of India University, Bangalore.
 He also received the Tech Mahindra XRCVC Scholarship by the Xavier’s Resource Centre for the Visually Challenged.

-Chenna’s internships include stints at BananaIP Law Firm in Bangalore and Kant Associates in Delhi.
-He also worked under Advocates S.K.
-Rungta in Delhi and with the Andhra Pradesh Human Rights Commission.
-Chenna is actively involved in disability awareness and has made presentations at NLUO’s Disability Symposium in addition to attending a disability-themed conference at ILS Pune.
+Chenna’s internships include stints at BananaIP Counsels, a law firm in Bangalore and Kant Associates in New Delhi.
+He also worked under Senior Advocate S.K.
+Rungta in New Delhi and with the Andhra Pradesh Human Rights Commission.
+Chenna is actively involved in disability rights’ awareness and has made presentations at NLUO’s Disability Symposium in addition to attending a disability-themed conference at ILS Pune.
 He graduated in the year 2017.
+He is currently working as an officer with Punjab and Sind Bank, Vijayawada.